trust-mfn-berlin/animals-as-objects/vault/story.feed-scarcity.md

 <figcaption>

-_Poem by zoo visitor K. Ferber about the winter food crisis in the zoo – see [[material.winter-hardship-at-the-zoo]] 06.10.1948.
+_Poem by zoo visitor K. Ferber about the winter food crisis in the zoo, see [[material.winter-hardship-at-the-zoo]] 06.10.1948.
 (AZGB.
 All rights reserved.)_

 </figcaption>